gleisonsdm/TaskMiner-Installer/README.md

 ## How to install TaskMiner using this project

-Please, open your terminal and type the following command:
+Please, open your terminal and type the following commands:
 ```sh
 git clone https://github.com/gleisonsdm/TaskMiner-Installer.git
 cd TaskMiner-Installer